Jötunn: Position as the "Other"

 Most stories in Old Norse mythology show a clear division between "This World", pertaining to that of gods and men, and "The Other", which is inhabited by jötnar and beings associated with them.

 A common motif is the journeying to obtain secret knowledge from the jötnar.
 In the Eddic poem Hyndluljóð, Freyja travels to the gýgr Hyndla to obtain understanding of the lineage of Ottar, and the "ale of remembrance" (minnisǫl) so that he does not forget it.
 In the Eddic poem Vafþrúðnismál, Óðinn travels to the jötunn Vafþrúðnir whereupon they engage in a wisdom contest.
 He also travels to the jötnar to obtain from Suttungr the Mead of poetry, which imparts skill in poetry to any who drink it.
 The völva who tells the Völuspá prophecy to Óðinn, while not explicitly described as a jötunn but was raised by them.

 Cosmology in Germanic mythology, as with other oral cultures, has many apparent contradictions when viewed from a naturalistic standpoint.
 Despite this, a system of motifs repeat when travelling to the jötnar.

 In the Prose Edda that the jötnar dwell in Jötunheimr which is at points located in the North or East and in Þrymskviða can only be reached by air, however jötnar are also found South and across water.
 Jötnar such as Suttungr and Skaði live in mountains, which is further reflected in the terms bergrisar (mountain risar) and bergbúi (mountain dweller), a kenning for jötunn.
 Their lands of inhabitation are not restricted to this, also including forests, underground, and the shore.
 Sometimes they are referred to as living in specific geographical locations such as Ægir on Læsø.
 These motifs are also seen in the section of Beowulf concerning the fight with mother of the eoten Grendel which has been noted by scholars to closely resemble the fight between a trollkona and Grettir in his eponymous saga, wherein the female beings may only be reached by crossing through water.
 The seemingly ununified location of the jötnar has been suggested to be an outcome of their intrinsically chaotic nature.
 Even within the same story, what seem like contradictions have been noted by scholars, prompting the proposal of a model that the otherworld where the jötnar dwell can be reached from a number of passages or boundaries that cannot be traversed under normal conditions, such as the mountains, darkness and "flickering flame" crossed by Skírnir in Skírnismál.

 In Eddic sources, jötnar present a constant threat to gods and humans, often leading them to confrontation with Thor.
-In Hárbarðsljóð and Þrymskviða tell that if it was not for Thor and Mjöllnir, jötnar would soon overrun Midgard and Asgard respectively.
+Hárbarðsljóð and Þrymskviða tell that if it was not for Thor and Mjöllnir, jötnar would soon overrun Midgard and Asgard respectively.
 Nonetheless, Thor also has a positive relationship with some gýgjar, such as Gríðr and the unnamed wife of Hymir, who provide magical items and council that enable him to overcome other jötnar.